Beyond-Finance/feature_map/README.md

 ### CodeCov API Token Generation

-Running the `bin/featuremap test_coverage` will prompt the user to provide an active CodeCov API access token unless one has been specified as the `CODECOV_API_TOKEN` environment variable in your shell's environment.
+Running the `bin/featuremap test_coverage` requires an active CodeCov API access token to be specified in the `CODECOV_API_TOKEN` environment variable of your shell session.
 This token is used to retrieve coverage statistics from the CodeCov account configured in the `.feature_map/config.yml` file.

 Use the following steps to generate a new CodeCov API token: